arthurgassner/swissenergy-frontend/docs/motivation.md

 # :material-lightbulb-on: Motivation

-## What is the purpose of this repo ?
+## What is the purpose of this project ?

 I wanted to have a place where I could showcase an end-to-end machine learning (ML) use-case.
-Beyond the methodologies -- and tools involved -- I wanted to centralize some pieces of advices, as not to lose sight of them.
+Beyond the methodologies -- and tools involved -- I wanted to centralize some pieces of advice, as not to lose sight of them.
+None of them should be taken as gospel -- as I am still early in my career -- nor should they be seen as set-in-stone rules; they are more like flexible guidelines to help navigate an ML use-case from start to finish.

-Then, I stumbled upon the [Swiss Energy Dashboard](https://energiedashboard.admin.ch/strom/stromverbrauch), made available by the Swiss Federal Office of Energy (SFOE).
+Eventually, I stumbled upon the [Swiss Energy Dashboard](https://energiedashboard.admin.ch/strom/stromverbrauch), made available by the Swiss Federal Office of Energy (SFOE).
+I figured it would make for an interesting use-case dealing with real-world data.

 <figure markdown="span">
   ![Image title](images/motivation/swiss-energy-dashboard.png){ width="800" }
   <figcaption>Electricity consumption plot from the Swiss Energy Dashboard</figcaption>
 </figure>

-I figured it would make for an interesting use-case dealing with real-world data.

 ## Business problem